Exxonnnnnn/template/README.md

 <!-- Content -->

-## This is a repository
+## This is the NPM Branch

-This repository is a template for my other GitHub repositories
+A branch for a template repository for NPM Packages

 <!-- Contributing -->